keiya01/react-performance-testing/README.md

 console.log(renderCount.current.Component.value); // output: 1
 ```

-**Note**: You need to set display name.
-If you have anonymous component, we can not set property to `renderCount` correctly.
+**Note**: You need to set a display name.
+If you have an anonymous component, we can not set a property to `renderCount` correctly.

 ##### Properties